 - Leverage the free tier at public cloud hosting companies to develop applications

-- Search for free credits at companies like DigitalOcean, Vultr, Linode, or Heroku
+- Search for free credits at companies such as DigitalOcean, Vultr, Linode, or Heroku

 - Use MongoDB’s own Atlas cloud platform in a sandbox environment

-For those looking for an even cheaper option, MongoDB cannot be installed on most cPanel hosting plans on shared LAMP servers.
-Developers will need to order a VPS plan or higher and install MongoDB using the command line to be productive with a hosting provider.
+Because MongoDB cannot be installed on most cPanel hosting plans on shared LAMP servers, developers need to order a VPS plan or higher and install MongoDB using the command line.

 Finding the Best MongoDB Hosting for Your Database

-Those leading high-traffic applications should likely upgrade to solutions like an AWS EC2 instance to scale MongoDB apps across multiple web servers.
+Those leading high-traffic applications should likely upgrade to solutions such as an AWS EC2 instance to scale MongoDB apps across multiple web servers.

-VPS and cloud compute plans are the cheapest way to build, launch, and host MongoDB applications that operate in the range of 2,000 to 10,000 concurrent users.
-Beyond that, the public cloud providers will be your best bet.
+VPS and cloud computing plans are the cheapest way to build, launch, and host MongoDB applications with 2,000 to 10,000 concurrent users.
+Beyond that, public cloud providers will be your best bet.